ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 2. Create a static function `setup`;
 3. Inside the `setup` function, instantiate a variable called `dependencies` that is a `BeagleDependencies`;
 4. Change the property `urlBuilder` to match the base URL.
 In this example, it will be a localhost url, such as `http://localhost:8080`;
 5. Now you need to notify Beagle that you changed this property.
-To do that just pass your `dependencies` variable as a parameter for the `start` method from BeagleScaffold's `BeagleConfig`.
+To do that, just pass your `dependencies` variable as a parameter to the `start` method from BeagleScaffold's `BeagleConfig`.

 Your `BeagleConfigurations` class should be like this: